 One way to keep your dog’s bed clean is to cover it with a comfy blanket that you can throw in the wash more frequently.
 Wipe down your dog’s bed once in a while with a damp cloth to keep hair and dirt from building up.
 Vacuum between washings.

 The best way to make sure your dog’s bed stays clean is to keep your pup clean.
 Give your dog regular baths to keep him fresh and healthy.
 The resulting side effect of this will be a bed that stays clean longer.
-For tips on bathing your puppy, read our other article here.
+To learn more, check out our Puppy Bath Tips article.